Netvent/storyly-sdk/external-api/README.md

 # Storyly External API
 Storyly External API is used to manage your apps, story groups and stories via HTTP requests.
 ## Getting Started
 To use the external API, you will need to create a unique API Token from dashboard.
 Login to dashboard, navigate to `Settings  > User Settings` page, where you can create or update your token.
 This token provides read and write access to your account, so do not share or distribute it.
+Do not use this API to publish your stories to any platform, as it is rate limited and your token will be exposed.
 ## Endpoints
 Storyly External API base URL is: `https://api.storyly.io/api`